ermannoGirardo/TIAGo_Teleoperation_MarkerLessBoMI/README.md

 <p align="center"> Figure 1: BoMI Main Program GUI </p>

+As you can see ROS Side the only script that you have to execute manually is **server_socket.py**.

 ## BoMI Main Program Brief Explanation
 As you can see in the figure above, the home page of the BoMI main program has different functionalities.
 In particular: